PODCAST "The Bulletin"

 Theme: Volunteering at the Santa Casa da Misericórdia de Lisboa

 Guest: Luísa Godinho, director of the Volunteer Promotion Unit of the Santa Casa da Misericórdia de Lisboa, an institution where she has worked since 1984.
-Over four decades, she has taken on the coordination and direction of various day centers and family support, as well as the management of professional training in the Human Resources Department.
+Over four decades, she has taken on the coordination and direction of various day centers and family support, as well as managing professional training in the Human Resources Department.
 She holds a degree in Social Work from the Instituto Superior Serviço Social de Coimbra (1982) and in Sociology from the Instituto Superior de Ciências do Trabalho e da Empresa - ISCTE (1985).
-She has a postgraduate degree in Human Resources Management from the Instituto Superior de Gestão (1990).
+She has a postgraduate degree in Management and Direction of Human Resources from the Instituto Superior de Gestão (1990).

 Episode 27, 2024